min69u/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## What kind of award did the dentist receive?
+A little plaque.